GreenBlast/Linger/README.md

 * StartACIfTempAction.py - Starts the Air conditioner by using RMBridgeAdapter if current temperature is above the given min temperature
 * StopACAction.py - Stops the Air conditioner by using RMBridgeAdapter
 * ToggleACStateAction.py - Toggles the Air conditioner in the RMBridgeAdapter
+* ShellCommandAction.py - Calls a command to be executed (using subprocess.call)

 ### Adapters